Exploring High Frequency Gravitational Waves with Magnons

 \section{Introduction}

 The first direct detection of gravitational waves (GWs) has opened up the era of GW astrophysics~\cite{LIGOScientific:2016aoc}.
-The ground interferometers can probe the frequency range from 1Hz to 1kHz.
-Future space GW interferometers will boost GW astrophysics and develop GW cosmology.
-The space detectors extend the observable frequency to a low frequency range up to $10^{-4}$ Hz.
-Moreover, pulsar timing arrays can probe the nHz range.
-Thus, there has been substantial development in the low frequency observations.
-However, since we can expect that a new frequency gives rise to a new discovery, it is important to extend the observable frequency range not only to the low frequency range but also to the high frequency range.
+Ground interferometers can probe a frequency range from 1Hz to 1kHz.
+Future space GW interferometers will boost GW astrophysics and promote the development of GW cosmology.
+Space detectors extend the observable frequency to a low frequency range up to $10^{-4}$ Hz, and pulsar timing arrays can probe the nHz range.
+Thus, there has been substantial development in low frequency observations.
+However, since we can expect that a new frequency will give rise to a new discovery, it is important to extend the observable frequency range not only to the low frequency range but also to the high frequency range.

-From the theoretical side, we need high frequency GWs to explore fundamental physics~\cite{Aggarwal:2020olq}.
+From a theoretical perspective, we need high frequency GWs to explore fundamental physics~\cite{Aggarwal:2020olq}.
 There are three categories for GW sources depending on the mechanism of generation, namely, inflationary, cosmological, and astrophysical sources.
-The frequency range of primordial GWs generated during inflation would be from $10^{-18}$ Hz to $1$ GHz.
-After inflation, there are many cosmological sources containing information of particle physics.
-These phenomena in the early universe can produce GWs below GHz.
-For example, the first order phase transition around $10^{11}$ GeV can generate GWs with the frequency $10^7$ Hz.
+The frequency of primordial GWs generated during inflation would range from $10^{-18}$ Hz to $1$ GHz.
+After inflation, there are many cosmological sources containing information on particle physics.
+These phenomena in the early universe can produce GWs below GHz frequencies.
+For example, we know that the first order phase transition around $10^{2}$ GeV can generate GWs with frequency around $10^{-5}$ Hz~\cite{Ellis:2018mja}.
+Simple scaling argument tells us that the first order phase transition at an energy scale below the GUT scale can generate GWs with frequencies below the GHz range.
 Finally, GWs emitted from astrophysical sources are determined by the mass of the object.
-The strong GWs can be expected from massive compact objects such as black holes.
+Strong GWs can be expected from massive compact objects such as black holes.
 It is believed that the minimum mass of astrophysical objects is around the solar mass.
-Hence, the maximal frequency of astrophysical GWs becomes $10$ kHz.
+Hence, the maximal frequency of astrophysical GWs would be $10$ kHz.
 However, there may exist primordial black holes whose mass is less than the solar mass.
-Intriguing, primordial black holes with the mass below the solar mass can be probed through the observation of high frequency GWs.
-In principle, we would have GWs up to the frequency $10^{43}$ Hz.
+Intriguingly, primordial black holes with a mass below the solar mass can be probed through the observation of high frequency GWs~\cite{Franciolini:2022htd}.
 It is also argued that GHz GWs can be used to probe the end of inflation or to rule out inflation~\cite{Ito:2020neq,Vagnozzi:2022qmc}.